thisisrandy/catan-randomizer/README.md

   distinct islands generated during the shuffling process.
 - There are two additional scenarios provided which do not appear in the
   manual:
-  - _New World Expanded_: Same as _New World_ but using the full
+  - _New World Expanded_: Same as _New World_ but using the full frame and all
-    frame and all terrain hexes, i.e. adding the 3 deserts, 2 gold fields, and remaining hill and mountain hexes (1 each).
+    terrain hexes, i.e. adding the 3 deserts, 2 gold fields, and remaining hill and mountain hexes (1 each).
+Gold fields are restricted to 3 or fewer pips to prevent overly favorable initial settlement opportunities.
 There is one more number chit than resource-producing hex[^1], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
 It is recommended to increase the victory point goal for this board to 14
   - _New World Islands_: Same as _New World Expanded_, but with
     distinct and separately-shuffled main and foreign island areas
     - Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
-Players can choose to allow or disallow initial settlements on the foreign island area by preference, but the latter is recommended
+Players can choose to allow or disallow initial settlements on the foreign island area by preference, but the latter is recommended.
+Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed
     - Under the _Min Island Count_ constraint, the main island is included in the count